metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_user_v1beta1_manifest.md

 Optional:

 - `crd` (Attributes) CRD describes exist operator's CRD object,operator generates access url based on CRD params. (see [below for nested schema](#nestedatt--spec--target_refs--crd))
+- `discover_backend_ips` (Boolean) DiscoverBackendIPs instructs discovering URLPrefix backend IPs via DNS.
 - `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
-- `headers` (List of String) Headers represent additional http headers, that vmauth usesin form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.68.0 version of vmauth
+- `headers` (List of String) RequestHeaders represent additional http headers, that vmauth usesin form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.68.0 version of vmauth
 - `hosts` (List of String)
 - `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.Supported policies: least_loaded, first_available.See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
 - `paths` (List of String) Paths - matched path to route.
 - `response_headers` (List of String) ResponseHeaders represent additional http headers, that vmauth adds for request responsein form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.93.0 version of vmauth
 - `retry_status_codes` (List of String) RetryStatusCodes defines http status codes in numeric format for request retriesCan be defined per target or at VMUser.spec levele.g.
 [429,503]
+- `src_headers` (List of String) SrcHeaders is an optional list of headers, which must match request headers.
+- `src_query_args` (List of String) SrcQueryArgs is an optional list of query args, which must match request URL query args.
 - `static` (Attributes) Static - user defined url for traffic forward,for instance http://vmsingle:8429 (see [below for nested schema](#nestedatt--spec--target_refs--static))
-- `target_path_suffix` (String) QueryParams []string 'json:'queryParams,omitempty''TargetPathSuffix allows to add some suffix to the target pathIt allows to hide tenant configuration from user with crd as ref.it also may contain any url encoded params.
+- `target_path_suffix` (String) TargetPathSuffix allows to add some suffix to the target pathIt allows to hide tenant configuration from user with crd as ref.it also may contain any url encoded params.
 - `target_ref_basic_auth` (Attributes) TargetRefBasicAuth allow an target endpoint to authenticate over basic authentication (see [below for nested schema](#nestedatt--spec--target_refs--target_ref_basic_auth))

 <a id="nestedatt--spec--target_refs--crd"></a>